ansible-collections/amazon.aws/docs/amazon.aws.ec2_key_module.rst

 Synopsis
 --------
-- create or delete an ec2 key pair.
+- Create or delete an EC2 key pair.